 It all seems so inefficient.
 In the modern poker era, there is endless information, but how do you connect the dots?
 What can we do?

 The first step is acknowledging that you don’t have the results that you want.

 Most people don’t even get this far.
-They just blame variance forever.
-But once you admit this, you’ve already taken the first step toward making real change.
+They blame variance forever.
+Once you admit this, you’ve already taken the first step toward making real change.

 The second step is figuring out what elite players have that you don’t.

-Let’s face it: there are players out there who have spent less time playing this game than you, but have seen 10x, even 100x your results.
+Let’s face it: there are players out there who have spent less time playing this game than you and have seen 10x, even 100x your results.

 It’s hard to stomach, but deep down you know it’s true.
 The winners are out there.
-You have seen them on all the podcasts, and they must be doing things differently.
+You have seen them on all the podcasts, they must be doing things differently...